DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/export/margin.md

 ---
 ---
 ##### shortDescription
-Adds an empty space around the exported widget; measured in pixels.
+Adds an empty space around the exported UI component; measured in pixels.

 ---